 The UCI BMX Supercross was brought to the Netherlands for the first time in 2011.
 A giant milestone.
 Since then, the BMX World Cup has been organized @Papendal annually.
-In 2017, two World Cups were ridden; one on Saturday and the other on Sunday.
+In 2017 and 2018, two World Cups were ridden; one on Saturday and the other on Sunday.
 And then to think that only five UCI World Cups are being organized each year!
-Will you join us in the weekend of 4, 5 and 6 May 2018?
+Will you join us in the weekend of 10, 11 and12 May 2019?
 The event @Papendal has grown out to be a classic on the calendar: all world champions find their way to Papendal.

-The eighth UCI Supercross World Cup will take place @Papendal on Saturday 5 May and Sunday 7 May 2018.
+The ninth UCI Supercross World Cup will take place @Papendal on Saturday 11 May and Sunday 12 May 2019.
 The High Performance Centre in the woods of Arnhem.
 And home base of the National BMX selections.
 Last year, Laura Smulders won the Women’s World Cup @Papendal.
 In 2015, Jelle van Gorkom came in second and newcomer Niek Kimmann surprised among the elites with a first place in the difficult Lane 8.
 As a result, Niek earned double the amount of prize money.

 It promises to be an exciting race on the home track @Papendal.
 See for yourself how the best BMX riders in the world launch themselves from an eight metre-high start ramp.
 To then try to stay ahead of each other on a track with awesome jumps and sharp curves.
 Would you like to know more about High Performance Centre Papendal?
 Take a look at Papendal.com.